 Leda Corrigal is originally from Beauval and has been an educator with the Northern Lights School Division for the past 25 years.
 Leda is proud to be fluent in the Cree and Michif languages.
 She has taught elementary, middle years and high school and has worked in both English and Cree language classrooms.
 She is an advocate for the retention and revitalization of Aboriginal languages and has been involved with the Aboriginal Languages Project in NLSD since 2003.
 Leda is the proud daughter of Ralph Laliberte who encouraged her never to lose sight of her goals.

-Youth & Cultural Advisor
+Virtual Facilitator & Cultural Advisor

 Director of Education-Heart Linked